-The words below are from our Executive Director, Dr. David Niebuhr.
-This was his first camp experience, and one that he will not soon forget – as anyone know who works with Jacob’s Ladder for any length of time, the experience is unlike any other.
+The words below are from our former Executive Director, Dr. David Niebuhr.
+This was from his first camp experience in 2021, and it was one that he would not soon forget – as anyone know who works with Jacob’s Ladder for any length of time, the experience is unlike any other.

 It’s 8:30 on the last Monday of camp, and I’ve just returned to the quiet of my room to reflect upon the AMAZING* production of “The Grinch who Stole Christmas”. (*Amazing because Shawn Saunders, RAs Elodie and Sophie, and a driven group of Climbers staged blocking, memorized lines, built sets, learned musical numbers, and presented the play in just 10 days!)